flavio/collage/README.md

 This is particularly useful when to host multiple "/" mappings with the same collage instance.

+**Note well:** also in this case collage assumes the mapped registries are using TLS.
+You must be explicit about registries **not** using TLS: provide the `http://` prefix inside of their URL.

 # A nice use case